 Modified bars and cafés can include a number of features, including inside and outside seating, extra storage room and racking, intricate lighting and energy, water supplies, bathrooms, and wild decorations or accurate branding.

-Creating your bar from a shipping container also gives you the flexibility of it being weatherproof and easy to move, if you wish.
+Creating your bar also gives you the flexibility of it being weatherproof and easy to move, if you wish.
 It can be classed as a semi-permanent structure.

-When you are designing your shipping container bar, you should first think about your floor plan.
+When you are designing your modular bar, you should first think about your floor plan.
 How big do you want it?
 Do you want seating both inside and outside?
 Do you want to serve your drinks from a hatch?
 How much storage space do you need for stock, glasses and kitchen appliances?

 You can buy a container in one of three different sizes to meet your needs, as well as the area that you have to fill.
 These are 10ft, 20ft and 40ft.
 Remember, however, that they can also be stacked on top of each other, as well as joined side-by-side, to increase the amount of space that you have and create natural-looking separate areas.

-In order to have a detailed visual idea of how your shipping container bar can be set out, you have the option of working with a design team and CAD (Computer-Aided Design) technology.
+In order to have a detailed visual idea of how your bar can be set out, you have the option of working with a design team and CAD (Computer-Aided Design) technology.

 Doors, Windows, and other Necessities

-You will need to convert some parts of your shipping container for it to be used properly as a bar.
+You will need to convert some parts of your new or used unit for it to be used properly as a bar.
 These include:

 - Personnel doors so that staff (and customers, if you require) can easily access your bar